danjamin/react-fluxlike-mail-demo/README.md

 # react-fluxlike-mail-demo

-demo application of a very basic email client using fluxlike architecture, react, and webpack
+demo application of a very basic email client using fluxlike architecture, react, and requirejs

 # Pre-reqs